List of G.I. Joe: A Real American Hero playsets and vehicles: Tactical Battle Platform

 The Tactical Battle Platform was introduced in 1985, and featured multi-level battle platforms, a loading ramp, munitions room, control room and a heli-pad.
 It was transportable, and armed with a rotating radar-guided cannon, and surface-to-air missiles.

 U.S.S.
 Flagg

-The USS Flagg aircraft carrier was a combination vehicle and playset, released in 1985.
+The USS Flagg aircraft carrier was a combination vehicle and playset, released in 1985 remained in production until 1991 when was redesigned in 1992.
 It came packaged with the Admiral Keel-Haul action figure, along with various vehicles and other objects.
 Multiple Skystriker fighter jet toys could be placed on its flight deck.
 A unique feature of the playset is the sound system, allowing the child to trigger preset announcements such as general quarters or else project their own voice on the deck of the ship through a microphone.